What is an EICR certificate?

 Is an EICR required for Wales?

 Many Welsh landlords ask if an EICR is a requirement for Wales.
-For Wales, EICRs are not currently a legal requirement for single-let properties in Wales.
-However, they are a requirement for HMO’s.
+For Wales, EICRs are a legal requirement for properties in Wales.

-The British Landlords Association is a free national association, why not join us today for Free!
+The British Landlords Association is a national landlords association.
+Why not join us today for only £79.95 a year?

 Our top blogs: